All images © by Roberto Piperno, owner of the domain. Text edited by Rosamie Moore. Write to romapip@quipo.it.

 The Military Order of the Hospitallers of St. John was officially founded in 1113 in Jerusalem.
 The Knights of the Order had an active role in the defence of many fortresses (e.g. Marqab in Syria), but eventually in 1291 they had to leave the Holy Land.
 For two centuries the Knights controlled Rhodes and the nearby islands before surrendering them to Sultan Suleyman the Magnificent in 1522.
 In 1530 they were assigned Malta by Emperor Charles V. They held the island until 1798.

 In 1834 the Knights set their headquarters in Rome and the Italian Priory became the residence of the Grand Master, the Head of the Order.
-This explains why Villa del Priorato is now called Villa Magistrale (of the Grand Masters).
+This explains why Villa del Priorato is now called Villa Magistrale (of the Masters).
 A palace of the Order in Via Condotti, the former seat of its ambassadors in Rome, is similarly called Palazzo Magistrale.
-The Order possesses a small palace with a church at Foro di Augusto.
+The Order possesses also a small palace with a church at Foro di Augusto.

 Villa Magistrale - Main hall which is decorated with portraits of the Grand Masters

 Because of its long history the full name of the Order is Sovereign Military Hospitaller Order of St. John of Jerusalem of Rhodes and of Malta, but it is also known as SMOM - Sovereign Military Order of Malta, which appears on stamps and coins issued by the Order (it opens in another window).
+You may wish to see a page on the funeral of Andrew Willoughby Ninian Bertie, 78th Grand Master of the Knights of Malta, which took place in 2008 at S. Sabina.

 View from Villa Magistrale: in the foreground Ospizio di S. Michele